containers/podman/docs/source/markdown/podman-network-create.1.md

 The `macvlan` and `ipvlan` driver support the following options:
 - `parent`: The host device which should be used for the macvlan interface.
 Defaults to the default route interface.
-- `mode`: This options sets the specified ip/macvlan mode on the interface.
+- `mode`: This option sets the specified ip/macvlan mode on the interface.
   - Supported values for `macvlan` are `bridge`, `private`, `vepa`, `passthru`.
 Defaults to `bridge`.
   - Supported values for `ipvlan` are `l2`, `l3`, `l3s`.
 Defaults to `l2`.